 - Share knowledge and resources.

-- Arrange regular international meetings, including a World Congress every 3 years.
+- Arrange and conduct regular international Ranger meetings, including a World Ranger Congress every 3 years.

 - Undertake joint activities to directly support each other’s operations where necessary and feasible.

-- Work with our charity arm The Thin Green Line Foundation to train, equip and support rangers and widows of rangers killed in the line of duty
+- Work closely with our charity arm, The Thin Green Line Foundation, to train, equip and support Rangers and widows of Rangers killed in the line of duty.